jaroddev/bowling/README.md

 # bowling

-# Creation of the python virtual environment
+# Create the python virtual environment

 Create the environment
 ```